check-spelling/zephyr/doc/develop/api/api_lifecycle.rst

 If it's OK to remove the API, it will be removed.
-The maintainers will remove the corresponding documentation, and communicate the removal in the usual ways: the release notes, mailing lists, Github issues and pull-requests.
+The maintainers will remove the corresponding documentation, and communicate the removal in the usual ways: the release notes, mailing lists, GitHub issues and pull-requests.

 If it's not OK to remove the API, the maintainers will continue to support migration and update the roadmap with the aim to remove the API in the next